How to monitor and prevent invalid traffic (IVT)

 Session duration is close to 0

 This is another way to identify anomalous traffic.
 The average session duration is calculated by dividing the total duration of all sessions (in seconds) by the number of sessions.
-The only way that number can be zero is if all the users exited the website under 1 second during a particular period of time, which is only possible if a large percentage of traffic is invalid.
+The only way that number can be zero is if all the users exited the website under 1 second during a particular period of time.
+Therefore, this is only possible if a large percentage of traffic is invalid.

-All of the above metrics can be found in GA under Audience > Overview.
+These metrics are found in GA under Audience > Overview.

 Until recently, Google Analytics used to provide information about the ISP sending traffic to tracked websites using the dimensions ‘network domain’ and ‘service provider’.
 This was an easy way for publishers to filter out suspicious networks using their network ID.
 As of last year, Google has deprecated those dimensions with no viable replacements offered.